Nanopublication/nanopub-js/README.md

 ### 🛠️ Which framework to choose for Web Components?

+We are still not fully set on which framework to use to develop the web components.
 You are encouraged to let us know in the [GitHub issues](https://github.com/Nanopublication/nanopub-js/issues), if you have any preference or advices regarding the choice of web component framework!

 - 🔥 **Lit element** from Google (current choice)

   - ✅ Most popular and mature
   - ⚠️ Visual components library not updated yet
 - ⚡️ **Fast element** from Microsoft

   - ✅ Visual components library up-to-date and following standard guidelines
   - ✅ Working on a standard design system
   - ⚠️ Syntax a bit more verbose than Lit (personal opinion)

-- ✒️ **Stencil** from Ionics

-  - ✅ Similar to Lit and Fast
-  - ✅ Good documentation

 - 🔗 **Svelte**
   - ⚠️ New approach to web development
-  - ✅ Loved by developers
+  - ✅ Performant and developer friendly
+- **🧊 SolidJS**
-  - ✅ Ranks better in benchmarks
+  - ✅ Performant and developer friendly
+  - ✅ Does not introduce significant language changes or new type of files